These White Chocolate Dipped Eggnog Cookies bake up soft, full of eggnog flavor, and have hints of creamy white chocolate nestled on top!

 Now that we’re a full week into December, the holidays feel closer every day.

-Alongside the trees, the gifts, and the mountains of cookies, there’s one holiday tradition I never skip: eggnog.
 Silky and spiced, it embodies Christmas for me, and even finds its way into some of my favorite holiday movies.
 In Home Alone, Kevin’s father offers the “police officer” eggnog, a line forever stuck in my head in Joe Pesci’s voice.
-And in Christmas Vacation, Clark and Eddie share the season’s cheer with moose mugs full of eggnog, a scene as festive as the drink itself.

 overhead view of White Chocolate Eggnog Cookies on a white plate surrounded by greenery

 Unlike the dozens of eggnog cookies floating around Pinterest, these stand out thanks to one key twist my favorite ingredient: white chocolate.
-The result?
-Thick, soft, chewy cookies infused with warm eggnog spices and topped with a creamy white chocolate glaze.

 They’re festive, flavorful, and quite possibly my favorite Christmas cookie yet.
 Even if eggnog isn’t your thing, these cookies just might change your mind.
+In fact, you’ll also love this eggnog pound cake and no bake eggnog pie.

 An eggnog cookie being dipped into a bowl of melted white chocolate